csrhddlam/csrhddlam.github.io/index.md

 My research interest is computer vision with focuses on long-range modeling and scene segmentation.

-I will join Facebook AI Research as a Research Scientist after graduation.
+I will join Facebook AI Research as a research scientist after graduation.

 ## News